SCons/cookbook/docs/recipes/sharing-vars.rst

    env.Program(target='foo', source='foo.c')

-Alternatively, you can use the ``exports`` keyword argument to pass a variable to an SConscript.
+Alternatively, you can use the ``exports`` keyword argument to pass a variable to an SConscript In this case the global definition that would be affected by calling ``Export`` is not modified.
-In this case the global definition that would be affected by calling ``Export`` is not modified.
+The SConscript file still needs to do the `Import`.

 ``SConstruct``